onzfonz/comp227/src/content/5/en/part5d.md

 })
 ```

-The login field contains two <i>input</i> fields, which the test should write into.
+The login field contains two *input* fields, which the test should write into.

 The [cy.get](https://docs.cypress.io/api/commands/get.html#Syntax) command allows for searching elements by CSS selectors.